acaengine/docs/developer-guide/getting-started.md

 ### Shutting Down

-When you’re done working with ACA Engine use
+When you’re done working with Engine use

 ```bash
 vagrant halt